Gran Sabana: Other tepuis

-Other recognized tepuis are in the chain Ilú-Tramén-Karaurín, as well as the Wadaka-piapó (or Wadakapiapü) and the Yuruaní, which together with the Kukenan and Roraima, are in the chain of the 7 eastern tepuis.
-These also highlight the tepuis Iglú-tepui, Ptarí-tepui, Acopán-tepui and the Sororopán-tepui, which has a tilt feature, and can be climbed.

-Tramen Tepui (2,700 m) in the Ilú–Tramen Massif was first climbed by Scharlie Wraight and Stephen Platt from the col between Ilu Tepui and Tramen Tepui on 24 November 1981.
+Other tepuis are the Ilú-Tramén-Karaurín chain, the Wadaka-piapó (or Wadakapiapü) and the Yuruaní, which (with the Kukenan and Roraima) are in the chain of seven eastern tepuis.
+They include the tepuis Iglú-tepui, Ptarí-tepui, Acopán-tepui and the Sororopán-tepui, which is tilted and can be climbed.
+Tramen Tepui (2,700 m), in the Ilú–Tramen Massif, was first climbed by Scharlie Wraight and Stephen Platt from the col between Ilu Tepui and Tramen Tepui on 24 November 1981.

-There are a large number of minor tepuis, which can be found throughout the whole of Canaima; the total of these is around 150.
-Most tepuis reach heights ranging between 2000 and 2700 m.
+There are about 150 minor tepuis throughout Canaima National Park.
+Most tepuis reach heights of 2000 to 2700 m.